yabwon/SAS_PACKAGES/packages/baseplus.md

 ### BOX-AND-WHISKERS PLOT: ###################################################################

 The box-and-whiskers plot has the following interpretation:
-- left vertical bar indicates the minimum,
+- left vertical bar indicates the *minimum*,
 - left whisker line starts at `max(Q1 - 1.5IQR, minimum)` and ends at lower quartile (Q1),
 - diamond indicates mean,
 - vertical bar inside of the box indicates median,
 - right whisker line starts at upper quartile (Q3) and ends at `min(Q3 + 1.5IQR, maximum)`,
-- right vertical bar indicates the maximum.
+- right vertical bar indicates the *maximum*.

 With above setup it may happen that there is a gap between the minimum marker and the beginning of the left whisker